 How does it work?

-Your business can use the funds to help replace profits over the short term, pay off a loan including directors loans linked to the business, or pay recruitment costs and a possible golden hello for a replacement.
-Basically anything that you need to do to survive.
+Your business can use the funds to help replace profits over the short term.
+Pay off a loan including directors loans linked to the business.
+Or pay recruitment costs and a possible golden hello for a replacement.

 How much cover would you need?